runKleisli/verified-integer-gaussian-elimination/README.md

 Idris package defining, implementing, and verifying naiive Gaussian elimination over the integers in some system of linear algebra.

-* (gaussElimlz) gives an instantiation of the algorithm.
+* `gaussElimlz` gives an instantiation of the algorithm.
+	* It is found in Data.Matrix.ZZGaussianElimination.
 * It is formally verified.
 * It is not verified as total.
 * It is implemented in terms of (gaussElimlzIfGCD), a verified elimination algorithm producer, which is total.